aoduca-art/project-root/README.md

 Overview: an Informative website for Generative AI

-Instructions on how to run the project: open link below. https://raw.githack.com/aoduca-art/project-root/main/index.html
+Instructions on how to run the project: Download the .html files along with assets folder or open link below.

+https://raw.githack.com/aoduca-art/project-root/main/index.html

 Framework: bootstrap